Offline e-mail in the terminal

 from = Me <me@gmail.com>

-to edit your local crontab, and put this in it.
+Run crontab -e to edit your local crontab, and put this

 If you try to send e-mail while offline on aerc currently, the e-mail will never send.
 What we’d like is some queue where the e-mail is sent immediately if we’re online, otherwise, to save that message in a queue, and send out all messages immediately as we regain connectivity.